 John Bidgood, CTO at Systal shares our experience of developing and maintaining a future proofed SD WAN network

-In our last blog we posed two initial questions that need to be answered in order to maximise the benefits of software defined networking and provide support for long term objectives.
+In our last blog we posed two initial questions that need to be answered in order to maximise the benefits of software defined networks and provide support for long term objectives.
 The first is whether the traditional model for supporting the WAN with a traditional Internet Service Provider is the right one?
 The second question is whether it is better to maintain a hardware virtualisation platform outside of their normal realm of control at the customer premise equipment router?

 Vendor agnostic partner